This article describes how to configure Magento to use memcached.

 Memcached is an open-source memory object caching system that web sites can use to help accelerate page load times.
 Memcached works by caching in RAM frequently accessed data, such as the results of API calls, database calls, and more.

-To enable memcached for Magento 2, you need to change some settings in the env.php file.
+To enable memcached for Magento 2, you must change some settings in the env.php file.
 To do this, follow these steps:

 Modify this section as follows: